Kilio22/arcade/doc/Instructions.md

 - Put that library file in the `games/` folder located at the root of the arcade repository.
   - Note that it must follow the following naming expression : *lib_arcade_.+\\.so*, so that means a name like **lib_arcade_$gamename.so**.

-Every class contained by the libraries located in the `games/` folder are going to be instanciated thanks to the symbol `createLib` that your library **must** contain.
+Every class contained by the libraries located in the `games/` folder are going to be instanciated using the symbol `createLib` that your library **must** contain.
+It should be as following:

 ```cpp
 extern "C" std::unique_ptr<Arcade::Games::IGameModule> createLib(void)